Empowered to move forward

 “I hope my patients understand that science is working at a fast pace to fight their cancer, to turn their boat upright,” she says.
 “I want them to be embraced by this knowledge, by this philanthropy and to remain hopeful.”

-Despite the challenges ahead as she fights pancreatic cancer, Susan is still able to find the positive side of the situation and is grateful to have found HonorHealth Research and Innovation Institute.
+Despite the challenges ahead as she fights pancreatic cancer, Susan is still able to find the positive side of the situation and is grateful to have found HonorHealth Research Institute.

 “I can’t believe my good fortune,” she says.